 The Finishes for Bathroom Faucets Guide is a project that originated to help people choose the right finish for their bathroom faucets.
 The guide divided into four sections: Chrome, Brass, Copper and Other Finishes.

-Each section contains a variety of finishes grouped by the colour of the metal they consist of.
+Each section contains a variety of finishes grouped by the color of the metal they consist of.
 For example, there are five different finishes in the brass section that all have brass as their base metal.

 Choosing a specific finish for your bathroom faucet is essential to give your bathroom a cohesive look.
 One of the most popular finishes is oil-rubbed bronze because it’s easy to maintain and has a classic and sleek look.